deepfence/ThreatStryker-docs/docs/versioned_docs/version-v3.6/operations/ci-cd.md

 *Integrate with popular CI/CD pipelines*

 You can use ThreatStryker to scan artifacts in a CI (Continuous Integration) pipeline.
 If a vulnerability is detected and the CI build is blocked, the ThreatStryker agent will submit the details to the ThreatStryker management console.
-The console will then forward details to the configured notification services.
+The console will then forward the details to the configured notification services.

 ## Configuring CI Scanning